ABOUT THE PROGRAM

 PARTICIPATION IN PROJECT REAL

-- Meetings take place twice per week on Mondays and Wednesdays at 9:30 am - Noon
+- Meetings take place twice per week for two and a half hours

 - Completion of homework and individual consultation between sessions is expected

 - Expected weekly time commitment is 8 - 10 hours (5 hours in facilitated sessions and approx. 3 - 5 hours of homework and individual consultations per week)

 - Final product is a fully redesigned course in Canvas that is ready to teach

 - Remuneration: $5,000